Internet-Enabled RTPS

 The preceding diagram illustrates how the RtpsRelay can be used to connect participants that are behind firewalls that may be performing NAT.
 First, a Participant sends an RTPS datagram to its associated RtpsRelay (1).
 This datagram is intercepted by the firewall, the source address and port are replaced by the external IP address and port of the firewall, and then the datagram is sent to the RtpsRelay (2).
 The relationship between the source address and external IP address and port selected by the firewall is called a NAT binding.
 The RtpsRelay instance forwards the datagram to other RtpsRelay instances (3).
 The RtpsRelays then forward the datagram to all of the destination participants (4).
 Firewalls on the path to the participants intercept the packet and replace the destination address (which is the external IP and port of the firewall) with the address of the Participant according to a previously created NAT binding (5).

-The RTPS implementation in OpenDDS uses a port for SPDP, a port for SEDP, and a port for conventional RTPS messages.
-The relay mirrors this idea and exposes three ports to handle each type of traffic.
+The RTPS implementation in OpenDDS uses a port for SPDP, a port for SEDP, and a port for non-discovery RTPS messages.
+The RtpsRelay mirrors this idea and exposes three ports, each dedicated to handling one type of traffic.

 Support for the RtpsRelay is activated via configuration.
 See [rtps_discovery] and [transport] (rtps_udp) for details.
 As an example: